Murshid Quli Khan

 Murshid Quli Khan (c.
 1660 – 30 June 1727), also known as Mohammad Hadi (born as Suryanarayana Mishra), was the first Nawab of Bengal, serving from 1717 to 1727.

-According to some writers, he was born a Hindu in the Deccan Plateau c.
+Born in a Hindu family in the Deccan c.
 1670, Murshid Quli Khan was bought by Mughal noble Haji Shafi.
 After Shafi's death, he worked under the Divan of Vidarbha, during which time he piqued the attention of the then-emperor Aurangzeb, who sent him to Bengal as the divan c.
 1700.
 However, he entered into a bloody conflict with the province's subahdar, Azim-us-Shan.
-After Aurangzeb's death in 1707, he was transferred to the Deccan Plateau by Azim-us-Shan's father the Mughal Emperor Bahadur Shah I. However, he was brought back as deputy subahdar in 1710.
+After Aurangzeb's death in 1707, he was transferred to the Deccan by Azim-us-Shan's father, the emperor Bahadur Shah I, but sent back as deputy subahdar in 1710.
 In 1717, he was appointed as the Nawab Nazim of Murshidabad by Farrukhsiyar.
 During his reign, he changed the jagirdari system (land management) to the mal jasmani, which would later transform into the zamindari system.
-He also continued sending revenues from the state to the Mughal Empire.
-He received various titles from the Mughal emperors such as Kārtalab Khān, Murshid Quli Khān, Jafar Khān and Mutamin al-Mulk Ála' al-Dauläh Jafar Khān Nasiri Nasir Jang Bahadur successively.
+He also continued sending revenues from the region to Delhi and received various titles from the Mughal emperors such as Kārtalab Khān, Murshid Quli Khān, Jafar Khān and Mutamin al-Mulk Ála' al-Dauläh Jafar Khān Nasiri Nasir Jang Bahadur successively.
 He built the Katra Masjid mosque at Murshidabad where he was buried under the staircase after his death on 30 June 1727.
 He was succeeded by his son-in-law Shuja ud Din Muhammad Khan.

 Early life

-According to Sir Jadunath Sarkar, Murshid Quli Khan was originally a Hindu Brahmin and named as Surya Narayan Mishra, born in Deccan c.
-1670.
-The book Ma'asir al-umara supports this statement.
+According to Sir Jadunath Sarkar, Murshid Quli Khan was originally a Hindu Brahmin, named Surya Narayan Mishra and born in Deccan c.
+1670; his Brahmin origin is supported by the 18th-century biographical compendium Ma'asir al-umara.
 At the age of around ten years, he was sold to a Persian named Haji Shafi who converted him to Islam, and raised him with the name Mohammad Hadi.
 In c.
 1690, Shafi left his position in the Mughal court and returned to Persia accompanied by Murshid Quli Khan.
 About five years after Shafi's death, Murshid returned to India and worked under Abdullah Khurasani, the Diwan of Vidarbha in the Mughal Empire.
-Due to his expertise in revenue matters, he was noticed by Mughal Emperor Aurangzeb and played an important role when applying the sharia based Fatwa Alamgiri's financial strategies.
+Due to his expertise in revenue matters, he was noticed by Mughal Emperor Aurangzeb and played an important role when applying the sharia based Fatawa 'Alamgiri's financial strategies.

 Unlike other Islamic rulers, Murshid Quli Khan had only one wife, Nasiri Banu Begum, and no concubines.
 He had three children, two daughters and one son.
 One of his daughters became the wife of Nawab Shuja-ud-Din Muhammad Khan and mother of Sarfaraz Khan.